Skip to main content

 SKIP TO COURSE REQUIREMENTS

 At least 20 credits from among the Business Core Courses, Major Required Courses, Major Electives and Capstone must be completed at Metropolitan State.
-See also the COM policies page for requirements that are common to all programs.
+See also the CBM policies page for requirements that are common to all programs.

 Requirements (120 credits)

-+ College of Management Foundation (22 credits)
++ College of Business and Management Foundation (22 credits)

 This course is the first information technology foundation course in the College of Management.
 It focuses on the technology literacy, managerial and business problem solving dimensions of computer based information systems.
 It provides students with an introduction to the fundamental terminology of the hardware, software and the people involved with computer based information systems.
 The course includes hands on computer lab time to introduce students to word processing, database, spread sheet, and Internet microcomputer applications.
 This course is designed specifically to prepare students for information technology competence as needed in College of Management courses.